 Looks like your cart is empty.
 Compare Travel Backpacks

-For students on a short-term trip of a month or less, a large backpack is probably enough luggage.
-If you'll be abroad for a semester or a year, pack a suitcase to leave in your new home and a backpack to use for weekend trips.
+For students on a short-term trip of a month or less, a large travel backpack is probably enough luggage.
+If you'll be abroad for a semester or a year, pack a suitcase to leave in your new home and a carry on backpack to use for weekend trips.

 In this article, we'll discuss the features that make a study abroad backpack ideal for your semester abroad.